Review: Iberia Business Class A320, Madrid – Marrakech

 Today’s lunch was presented on a tray all at once.
 Lunch consisted of Toledo style salad with pepper, raisins and pine nuts.
 The main was grilled chicken breast, apricot and olive rolled up served with a creamy sherry sauce and stir fried thin beans, followed by cheese from Zamoura (most excellent) and raspberry yoghurt.

-The service was just enough time to finish the meal and enjoy a glass of wine.
-It was just an okay glass of Verdejo.
-There was no offer of seconds.
+The meal service was just enough time to finish the meal and enjoy a glass of wine.
+It was just an okay glass of Verdejo wine with no offer of seconds.

 The best part of the flight was the flyover of the Strait of Gibraltar.
 I was surprised to see how narrow it was compared to other bodies of water that I had seen.
 You know the flight isn’t all too exciting when the best part of the flight is staring out the window.
 There were no TV monitors or other movies playing.